pu2clr/SI4844/README.md

 [Leia este documento em Português](https://github.com/pu2clr/SI4844/blob/master/README-PT-BR.md)

 This is an Arduino library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs.
 It is available on Arduino IDE.
-This library is intended to provide an easier interface for controlling the SI4844.
+This library is intended to provide an easier interface to control the SI4844.

 This library can be freely distributed using the MIT Free Software model.
 [Copyright (c) 2019 Ricardo Lima Caratti](https://github.com/pu2clr/SI4735#mit-licence)